 Limited Liability Company (SIA)

-- A limited liability company is the most common business entity in Latvia.
+- A limited liability company, also known as a Sabiedrība ar ierobežotu atbildību (SIA) in the Latvian language, is the most common business entity in Latvia.

 - Since an LLC is a separate legal entity from its shareholders, shareholders and directors will not be personally liable for any debts or obligations incurred by the business.
 They will only be liable up to the amount of investment they hold in the company.

 - To set up a limited liability company in Latvia, the company must have a minimum share capital of EUR 2,800 with at least half of it deposited in a temporary bank account before company incorporation.
 There is no resident director requirement for a Latvia limited liability company.

 - Small business owners can also choose to set up a LLC with reduced share capital requirements.
 To qualify for reduced share capital requirements, the company must consist of five or less individual shareholders, and all the directors of the company must be shareholders of the company.

 - A limited liability company with reduced share capital requirement can have a reduced share capital requirement, ranging from EUR 1 to EUR 2,800.
 There is also no resident director requirement.

 - A partnership is formed when two or more co-owners decide to run a business together.